tabler/tabler/pages/_docs/buttons.md

 ## Icon buttons

-Icon only button.
-Add `.btn-icon` class to remove unnecessary padding from button.
+Add the `.btn-icon` class to remove unnecessary padding from your button and use an icon without any additional label.
+Thanks to that, you can save space and make the action easy to recognise for international users.

 {% capture code %}
 {% include ui/button.html icon="activity" color="primary" icon-only=true %}